-Unfortunately, science hasn’t figured out a way to stop time yet.
+Unfortunately, scientists haven’t found a way to stop time yet.
 The corrosive process of oxidation can’t be stopped, but it can be significantly slowed down.
 There are a few measures that any car owner can take to keep oxidation at bay.
 These are especially important now, as the sunny summer months are here.

 Wash your car often with the right soap

 Washing your vehicle regularly is always good.
 You should avoid doing this in direct sunlight and be sure to use special car wash products.
-Avoid using dishwashing soap or household cleaning detergents because these products can strip the paint of oil and its protective wax coating.
+Try not to use dishwashing soap or detergents because they can remove the oil from the paint as well as wax coating.

 Apply wax after washing

 Many car owners skip this step as it takes a little extra time.
-But applying wax to the car will help protect the paint job.
-Use a car wax that is specifically formulated to prevent UV damage.
+However, if you apply wax to the car it will protect the paint.
+You should use a car wax that is specifically made to prevent UV damage.